Water is Sacred: A Gathering at the Headwaters

 Our “home base” for this family-friendly gathering will be the Lake Ozawindib Group Center at Itasca State Park.
 We will be in community together at the campsite and have opportunities in the surrounding area to learn, deepen, and pray.
 Join us for part of a day or the whole weekend!

-- Friday, June 3: Arrival; the Oziwindib camp opens at 5:00 pm; Shabbat observance; campfire circle
+- Friday, June 3: Arrival; the Ozawindib camp opens at 5:00 pm; Shabbat observance; campfire circle with drums

-- Saturday, June 4: Tours and conversations (see below for details); time for reflecting and connection; community meal; Havdalah
+- Saturday, June 4: Tours and conversations (see below for details); time for reflecting and connection; community meal and conversation about the rights of nature; Havdalah

 - Sunday, June 5: Multifaith prayer circle at the Headwaters at 11:00 am; departure